nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/AT_commands_intro.rst

   Some test commands can also have other functionality.

 AT responds to all commands with a final response.

+See the following subpages for documentation of the proprietary AT commands.
+The modem-specific AT commands are documented in the `nRF91 AT Commands Reference Guide <AT Commands Reference Guide_>`_.

 .. toctree::
    :maxdepth: 2